Welcome

 These clauses, also known as choice of court or forum selection clauses, provide certainty.
 English courts generally uphold valid jurisdiction clauses, especially in commercial contracts, respecting the principle of party autonomy.
 Clauses can be:

-• Non-exclusive: The specified courts have jurisdiction, but parties are not prevented from bringing proceedings elsewhere if another court also has jurisdiction on other grounds.
+• non-exclusive: the specified courts have jurisdiction, but proceedings may also be brought elsewhere if another court asserts jurisdiction on other grounds

 The Hague Convention on Choice of Court Agreements 2005